 It’s true that we all play a part in either upholding or dismantling racism.
-But while we may not be able to recognize all the ways that we do that (inevitably participating unwillingly), there is something that we can be intentional about and that’s acknowledging the feelings and impact that race has within individuals, families, and communities.
+But while we may not be able to recognize all the ways that we do that, there is something we can be intentional about: acknowledging the feelings and impact that race has within individuals, families, and communities.

 It is our hope that this article encourages all of us to respond in multiple ways:

 - To courageously begin the conversation

 - To continue honestly exploring our own feelings and triggers